Bhavishaya-Bansal/Zentrades-Task3/README.md

 Email is only accepted if it is in the valid format i.e. it must contain one '@' and one '.' indicating an email being valid.

 Whenever any incorrect password is entered, such an alert is shown ![image](https://github.com/Bhavishaya-Bansal/Zentrades-Task3/assets/100150088/3776ade3-9fef-4088-a140-53131e34acb5)

-Password is only accepted if it is in the valid format i.e. it must a capital letter, a small letter, a number and only '@' is the special character that is allowed, no other special character is accepted.

 At last the project is hosted on Github pages.
 Please do give it a try. 😊